 A Degrowth Economy Explained

 This page is dedicated to illustrating a transformative vision for the future: a degrowth economy.
 Here, we invite you to explore an alternative economic model that champions ecological sustainability, social equity, decoloniality, and collective well-being over the relentless pursuit of growth.
+Our goal is to clarify the concept of degrowth, making it accessible and inspiring to everyone.

 In high-income countries, the excessive use of energy and materials contributes significantly to climate change and environmental degradation.
 However, those same countries often struggle to meet the basic needs of their populations, such as housing, healthcare, and nutrition.
 Addressing this dual issue requires a different economic approach, as what we've been doing so far isn't working.